section-engineering-education/engineering-education/content/articles/complete-guide-on-using-sequelize-basic-and-advanced-features/index.md

 I have created a database on Postgresql

-Details
+#### Details

 Database name - Sequelize
 Database user - josh
 password - \***\*\*\*\*\***
 host - localhost i.e this can be a server

-We need to go into our `.env` file and add our database details to it, the essence of the .env file is to have access to all details inside it using process.env
+We need to go into our `.env` file and add our database details to it, the essence of the `.env` file is to have access to all details inside it using process.env

-We also need to create a new file `.gitignore`, every file or folder specified inside the .gitigore file will not be pushed to the repo when we decide to push it, common files we put inside the .gitigore are node_modules and .env, we don't want people to see all database details so it is wise not to push our .env file.
+We also need to create a new file `.gitignore`, every file or folder specified inside the `.gitignore` file will not be pushed to the repo when we decide to push it, common files we put inside the `.gitigore` are `node_modules` and `.env`, we don't want people to see our database details so it is wise not to push our `.env` file.

 Our project file structure should look like this at this point.